MediaNews Group: History

 In April 2024, Southwest News Media, owned by Digital First Media, announced its weekly newspapers would cease before the end of the month, including: Chaska Herald, Chanhassen Villager, Jordan Independent, the Shakopee Valley News, Prior Lake American and Savage Pacer.
 Crow River Media, another subsidiary, announced The Hutchinson Leader and Litchfield Independent Review will also close along with its affiliate printing plant.

+In January 2026, the company sold The Detroit News to USA Today Co., previously known as Gannett.

 Newspapers

 Daily newspapers

 Listed alphabetically by name, daily newspapers owned by MediaNews include the following:

 Weekly newspapers

 Some of the weeklies owned by the company: